TediCross/TediCross/README.md

 ### Just how much knowledge of the command line do I need to get the bot working?

 Not much at all.
 Almost all the commands are written in the installation guide exactly as they should be entered.
-The only thing you need to know in addition is the [`cd`](https://en.wikipedia.org/wiki/Cd_(command)) command, in order to navigate to wherever you unpacked TediCross
+The only thing you need to know in addition is the [`cd`](https://en.wikipedia.org/wiki/Cd_(command)) command, in order to navigate to wherever you unpacked.

 ### The bot gives an error with the message `node: not found` when I try to run it